Life Cycle Events

 We celebrate the great blessing of a newborn daughter with a ceremony that brings her into the covenant, and confers her Hebrew name.
 Rabbi can help you design this ceremony, which can take place either at home, or at the synagogue, soon after the birth of your daughter.

 The Bar/Bat Mitzvah is the culmination of the early years of a child’s Jewish education.
-Our Bar/Bat Mitzvah program is an integral part of our religious school and more information about it can be found on our religious school web page or clink the link below:
+Our Bar/Bat Mitzvah program is an integral part of our religious school and more information about it can be found on our Learning page.

 Our tradition offers several powerful end of life rituals – Kriah (tearing of a garment), Levayah (funeral procession), Hesped (eulogy), Kevurah (burial), and Shivah (seven days of mourning).
 Rabbi is available to perform the funeral ceremony, and help you understand and implement other meaningful Jewish mourning practices.